Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

 1. Compile the micro-controller code:

+Verify that is indeed an atmega2560

     ```bash
     cd ~/klipper/
+    make distclean
     make menuconfig
     ```

+Select the atmega2560, leave the rest as default

    Configure settings as per comments in the printer configuration file.
 Press "Q" to exit and then "Y" to save.
 Run: